Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 This article was updated in November 2021 to reflect the new season of "The Real Murders of Orange County."

 While Orange County, California may have an idyllic, quintessentially West Coast landscape, for some, the area served as the setting of their living nightmares — and a hunting ground for cold, calculated killers.

 The popular California county known for its inhabitants’ lavish lifestyles and popular reality TV shows has also been home to some of the most gruesome crimes to ever make headlines.

 Below, we’ve rounded up five serial killers who terrorized Orange County and whose crimes went down in history as some of the most disturbing, violent acts to have ever been committed.

-For more Orange County crimes, check out "The Real Murders of Orange County,” premiering Sunday, Nov.
-8 at 7 p.m.
-ET/PT on Oxygen with two hour-long episodes.
+For more Orange County crimes, check out "The Real Murders of Orange County,” returning Sunday, December 5 at 7/6c on Oxygen.

 1. Joseph James DeAngelo

 When it comes to famous killers who terrorized southern California, perhaps none are as well-known as Joseph James DeAngelo, the brutal rapist and murderer known by many other names, including the Original Night Stalker and the Golden State Killer.

 Before his arrest in 2018, DeAngelo spent decades living a secret double life filled with vicious crime.
 While to outsiders he appeared to be a fairly normal police officer and, later, mechanic who had a wife and children, he spent his nights in the 1970s and 1980s plaguing various counties in California, including Orange County, by breaking into homes and raping and killing the inhabitants.

 Although he has admitted to raping nearly 50 women and killing 13 people, DeAngelo is believed to have been responsible for dozens of other heinous crimes, including numerous burglaries and abductions.
 DeAngelo, at the age of 74, was sentenced to life in prison.